thaliaa01/Plivo-Assignment/README.md

-# PII NER Assignment Skeleton
+# PII NER Assignment

-This repo is a skeleton for a token-level NER model that tags PII in STT-style transcripts.
+This repository implements a token-level Named Entity Recognition (NER) model that detects and classifies PII entities in noisy speech-to-text (STT) transcripts.
+The model assigns BIO tags token-wise, converts them to character spans, and marks each detected entity as **PII** or **non-PII** based on the assignment rules.

+---

 ## Setup